nextflow-io/training/docs/basic_training/modules.md

 !!! exercise

-    Save the previous snippet as `hello.2.nf`, and predict the output to screen.
+    Save the previous snippet as `hello.2.nf`, and try to guess what will be shown on the screen.

     ??? solution